 So many, in fact, that it can be really hard to keep them all straight.
 Two of the treatments that get the most confused, likely due to their names, are microdermabrasion and microneedling.

 Although they may sound the same, these two procedures couldn’t be any more different.
-The crew of professional skin lovers here at Skin Pharm wanted to help set the record straight on what each is and how they may be able to benefit your skin.
+The crew of skin care experts at Skin Pharm are here to help set the record straight on what each is and how they may be able to benefit your skin.

 That way, the next time you’re comparing microdermabrasion vs. microneedling, you’ll be able to feel confident about your decision.

 Now that we’re comparing microdermabrasion vs. microneedling, let’s start with microdermabrasion.

 At a very basic level, microdermabrasion is an extreme type of exfoliation.
 The goal of any exfoliation treatment (whether it is done at home or at a spa or other medical practice) is to help rid the top level of the skin of the dead skin cells that accumulate there.

 We all have them because they’re a part of the normal skin cell life cycle, which takes about 30 days.
 Once they make their way up to the very top of the epidermis, they need just a little bit of help to be “shed.”